 Photo One: This is a cross section of the Juan de Fuca Plate.
 It is moving away from the ridge and is being forced under the overriding North American Plate.
 This process is called "Subduction".

-Photo Two: This represents where the Cascadia Subduction Zone Lays and the different fracture zones in the Pacific Ocean.
+Photo Two: Right hand Picture - This represents where the Cascadia Subduction Zone Lays and the different fracture zones in the Pacific Ocean.